NetOpWibby/blog/documents/posts/2019/facebook-and-their-bullshit.md

 Apple recently had to put servers in China _just_ for their mainland customers.
 However, Apple has a proven track record in regards to privacy and end-to-end encryption so I am less worried about Chinese dissidents using iPhones than I am about them using Facebook for literally anything.

-Like Zuckerberg stated in his post, encryption has saved countless dissidents from being murdered.
+Like Zuckerberg stated in his post, encryption has saved countless dissidents from being murdered but I am not confident in Facebook's ability to protect them.